How to Connect External Hard Drive to VM | VMware & Hyper-V

 Why should you add external hard drive to VM

-External hard drive is a device that you plug into a computer port which is nestled firmly outside your computer unlike internal hard drive.
+External hard drive is a device that you plug into a computer port which is nestled firmly outside your computer unlike an internal hard drive.
 It is used to be the storage device that provides additional space for data.

 Installing VM or storing VM files on a computer takes up a lot of disk space.
-For those who want to run multiple virtual machines on a single computer, connecting an external hard drive to virtual machine seems necessary.
+For those who want to run multiple virtual machines on a single computer, connecting an external hard drive to the virtual machine seems necessary.

 - It ensures the safe operation of the physical computer and the virtual machines since virtual machines does not take up too much internal disk space of the computer.

 - You can store your private data in a very safe space, free from the threat of system crashes or virus intrusion.
+For example, backup VM to external hard drive.

 - The virtual machine in the external hard disk is mobile and portable.